 No Win No Fee agreements divide opinion.
 Often the deciding factor as to whether you think they are a force for good or not depends on whether you have ever benefited pursuing a No Win no Fee claim yourself.
 If you have, then in most cases, you’ll be very much in favour of them.
 If they didn’t exist, it’s likely you’d never have been able to make a successful claim for personal injury compensation.

-This brief No Win No Fee Advice guide, is intended as a general guide about the topic of No Win, No Fee agreements.
 When a client asks us to take on a No Win No fee personal injury claim for them, we go through the terms of our own No Win No Fee agreement in detail with them.
 The general advice provided in this article explains the various ways that No Win No Fee agreements in general can operate and is not to be taken as a specific representation as to the terms of the bespoke No Win No Fee agreement that Mooneerams offers to its clients.

 Our experienced No Win No Fee solicitors will be only too pleased to answer any specific queries you may have about Mooneerams No Win No Fee accident claims service.
 For a free and confidential chat, call us on 029 2058 3615.

 What is a ‘No Win No Fee’ agreement?

 When people ask us whether we do ‘No Win, No Fee or Not’, in reality, they are asking whether we can take on their personal injury case, without them having to pay our fees themselves upfront and out of their own pockets.
 A No Win No Fee agreement is a contract.
 It is a contract between the solicitor and the client.
 The effect of the No Win, No Fee agreement is such that the solicitor will take on the clients claim and if it isn’t successful, there will be no legal fees for the client to pay – either to their opponent or to their own solicitor.